zwang695/alexa-skills-list/README.md

 *Alexa, start Presidential Trivia*

-A trivia game about United States Presidents
+A trivia game about United States Presidents.
+Wrong choices will be corrected with some extra historical context which will explain the answer.

 ***